-In the [ (Rec.)] menu, select [Review].

-2 Select a Review setting and press the MENU button.

-- With the [Off] option, the image will not automatically display. - With the [2 sec.] to [10 sec.] options, the image will appear for the time selected even if the shutter button is released. - You can continue to display the image as long as the shutter button is fully held pressed regardless of the Review setting. - Another picture can be taken even while the last is displayed.
+- In the [(Rec.)] menu, select [Review].
+See Selecting Menus and Settings (p.
+36). - 2 Select a Review setting and press the MENU button. - With the [Off] option, the image will not automatically display. - With the [2 sec.] to [10 sec.] options, the image will appear for the time selected even if the shutter button is released. - You can continue to display the image as long as the shutter button is fully held pressed regardless of the Review setting. - Another picture can be taken even while the last is displayed.